Joseph Francis Olliffe: Early life

-Sir Joseph Olliffe was born in 1808 in Cork, Ireland.
-His father was Joseph Francis Olliffe (c.
+Sir Joseph Olliffe was born in 1807 in Cork, Ireland.
+His father was Joseph Olliffe (c.
 1776 – 1830), a merchant of Cork.
 His mother was Elizabeth McCarthy (1777 – 10 March 1851), who was the daughter of Charles McCarthy of Sunville, County Limerick.
+Joseph Oliffe was baptized on July 9, 1807 in St. Mary's parish, Cork, County Cork, Ireland, son of Joseph Oliffe and Eliz.
+McCarthy.

 Career

-He was educated in Paris, and graduated Master of Arts at the university in 1829, and Doctor of Medicine in 1840.
-For some time he acted as tutor in the family of the Count de Cresnoi, but in 1840 he commenced the practice of medicine in Paris.
+He was educated in Paris, and graduated Master of Arts at the university in 1829, receiving his Doctor of Medicine in 1840.
+For some time he acted as tutor in the family of the Count de Fresnoy, but in 1840 he commenced the practice of medicine in Paris.
 He was a fellow of the Anatomical Society of Paris, and at one period filled the post of president of the Paris Medical Society.

 In 1846, Louis-Philippe appointed Olliffe a knight of the Legion of Honour, and he was promoted to the rank of Officer in 1855 by Napoleon III.

-In March 1852 he became physician to the British embassy, and on 13 June 1853 was knighted at Buckingham Palace.
+In March 1852 he became physician to the British embassy, and on 13 June 1853 was knighted at Buckingham Palace (Knight Bachelor).

-The board of trade nominated him a juror for hygiene, pharmacy, surgery, and medicine in the French international exhibition in April 1855; in 1861 he was appointed one of the committee for sanitary appliances in the international exhibition of 1862, and he became a fellow of the Royal College of Physicians of London in 1859.
+The board of trade nominated him a juror for hygiene, pharmacy, surgery, and medicine in the French international exhibition in April 1855; in 1861 he was appointed one of the committee for sanitary appliances in the international exhibition of 1862.
+He became a fellow of the Royal College of Physicians of London in 1859.
 He enjoyed for many years a large practice and considerable social position.